maudeve-it/ILI9XXX-XPT2046-STM32/4-CALIBRATION/README.md

 # Needing to calibrate sensor

-I received some requests to help in fixing up a project that doesn't reply (or have a bad reply) to the touch, so I'm adding here this page trying to help to set the touch sensor calibration.
+I received some requests to help in fixing up a project that doesn't reply (or have a bad reply) to the touch, so I'm adding this page trying to help to set the touch sensor calibration.

+The calibration procedure showed below can be seen also inside this YouTube video: https://youtu.be/KS5u2-6yruU

 ## Why needing the touch sensor calibration